 Filters & Reflectors

 Another basic tool that has the potential to change your composition is a reflector.
-Light means everything in photography and a reflector is something that will manipulate your setting, and help to create better shots.
+Light means everything in photography, and a reflector is something that will manipulate your setting and help to create better shots.
 It provides a way to modify the lighting in your shots without adding artificial light.
 If you shoot in natural light a lot, a reflector will help fill in shadows or reduce the brightness.
 They can also be used as a backdrop.
 The five-in-one reflector is the most common and works in almost every situation.

 A flash trigger and a lighting trigger are also both great gadgets.
 They’re not necessarily the first upgrade you would make, but these types of tools will really free you up when shooting adventurous shots, or the need to manipulate your setting is high.
 All these accessories will help you on the way to become a professional photographer.

 Accessories are my favourite thing, and that’s why they take up most of my camera bag.
-They’re often lifesavers, and seemingly random.
+They’re often lifesavers and seemingly random.
 But when that perfect storm hits, and you’ve got the gear to weather it, there’s no better feeling.
 Things like extra batteries and extra memory cards are no-brainers; carry four.
-But tools like a multi-tool, band aids, a maglite or headlamp, bungees, rope or cable ties, always come in handy.
-A sturdy tripod, maybe with a pan tilt head, or even a gorilla pod are almost must-haves these days..
+But tools like a multi-tool, band-aids, a Maglite or headlamp, bungees, rope or cable ties always come in handy.
+A sturdy tripod, maybe with a pan-tilt head, or even a gorilla pod are almost must-haves these days.
 And having an extra towel, a pen and paper, and business cards is always a good idea.